Is Morality Improving?

 – Hosea 6

-It is difficult to imagine that God is a grumpy, irascible old man whose displeasure with the sins of mankind could be appeased only by the sacrifice of his son.
+It is difficult to imagine that God is an irascible old man whose displeasure with the sins of mankind could be appeased only by the sacrifice of his perfect son.
 Jesus did not condone any kind of morbid, blood sacrifice.
 Indeed, despite the barbarity of the time, he courageously delivered a cheerful and enlightened message—that his Father in heaven was a loving, merciful, and understanding God.
-He made it clear that a spiritual life and salvation (eternal life) are freely available for all who believe—to all who have simple faith in the compassion, goodness, wisdom, and grace of God—no sacrifice required.
+He made it clear that a spiritual life and salvation (eternal life) are freely available for all who believe—to all who have simple faith in the compassion, goodness, wisdom, and grace of God—no sacrifice needed.

 Even Paul recognized this when he wrote, “It is the power of God that brings salvation to everyone who believes.”